firebase4s/firebase4s/README.md

 ##### &nbsp;&nbsp;&nbsp;&nbsp;*Options of any of the above*: `Option[Int]`, `Option[List[String]]`, etc.
 ##### &nbsp;&nbsp;&nbsp;&nbsp;*Classes*

 *Currently, only [`JavaBean`](https://en.wikipedia.org/wiki/JavaBeans) classes are supported.
-Future versions of Firebase4s will support the use of `case classes` through the use of [Scala Macro Annotations](https://docs.scala-lang.org/overviews/macros/annotations.html).*
+However, Firebase4s offers a [`toMap`](#toMap) helper method which makes working with non-nested case classes easier.
+Future versions of Firebase4s will fully support the use of `case classes` through the use of [Scala Macro Annotations](https://docs.scala-lang.org/overviews/macros/annotations.html). and/or [Shapeless](https://github.com/milessabin/shapeless)*

 #### Examples: